mresquivias/machine-learning/README.md

 # machine-learning
-Machine learning projects
+Machine learning projects I do in my free time

-Some of the projects do not have the outputs because cannot be executed in a PC due to computational cost